wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/accessing-properties-with-xpath.md

 Syntax:
 `get-property('system', String propertyName)`

+#### environment scope

 !!!
 Info
-    The environment scope for property mediator is available as a product update from **17th June, 2020** onwards.
+    The environment scope for the property mediator is available as a product update from **17th June, 2020** onwards.
 See the instructions on [getting product updates](https://docs.wso2.com/display/updates/Getting+Started).

-#### environment scope

 You can retrieve environment variables using the following syntax.